Kalba Ice Factory

 Kalba Ice Factory is a gallery and art space in Kalba, Sharjah, a city on the East Coast of the United Arab Emirates.
 The 20,000 square-metre building was constructed by renovating a derelict feed mill and ice factory.
-It was opened to the public on the 8 February 2023, the opening timed to house Sharjah Biennial 15.
+It was opened to the public on 8 February 2023, the opening timed to house Sharjah Biennial 15.

 Origin

 Kalba Ice Factory was originally constructed in the 1970s as a fish feed mill and then used as an ice production and storage facility by local fishermen, allowing fish caught on Kalba's extensive coastline to be transported to Dubai for sale.
 It fell into dereliction until the shell of the building was bought by Sharjah Art Foundation in 2015.

 The development of the ice factory includes a series of six apartments, social spaces and a 200 square-metre workshop as well as a branch of the Foundation's Fen Café.
 Inaugurated by the ruler of Sharjah, Dr Sultan Al Qasimi, it has since been called 'a testament to the power of adaptive reuse and preservation.'